liyaoplus/liyaoplus.github.io/_posts/2018-01-11-SmartRouter.md

 - Using **epoll** for quick network response
 - Using STL's **\<mutex\>** to handle data race
 - In savedMarketData directory: simulated stock prices
-- Congiguration (example: port definition): in Basics.h
+- Configuration (example: port definition): in Basics.h
 - Some functions to be completed

 ## Build